-- 2) Valuation techniques and assumptions used in fair value determination - a) Non-derivative financial instruments - i) The carrying amounts of the following short-term financial instruments approximate their fair values because of their short maturities and payment request or payment amount of future cash flow will not be changed due to timing difference, and the book value shall be estimate by the fair value's basis.
+- 2) Valuation techniques and assumptions used in fair value determination - a) Non-derivative financial instruments - i) The carrying amounts of the following short-term financial instruments approximate their fair values because of their short maturities and payment request or payment amount of future cash flow will not be changed due to timing difference, and the book value is a reasonable approximation of fair value.
 This method applys to cash and cash equivalents, notes and accounts receivable and payable, other receivables and payables, refundable deposits, other financial assets, short-term loans, payables for machinery and equipment. - ii) Fair value of long-term loans, lease liabilities, and long-term payable are estimated using the present value of future cash flows discounted by the interest rates the Group may obtain for similar loans and lease payable.
 However, long-term loans are recognized at its book value because most of it has floating rates.
 Lease liabilities are calculated based on the fixed rate agreed in the lease contract or incremental borrowing rate.
-Long-term payable is calculated based on the weighted-average cost of capital (WACC).
+The present value of long-term payable is calculated based on the weighted-average cost of capital (WACC).
 There were no significant differences between book value and discounted present value.
-Thus, long-term payable is recognized at book value. - b) Derivative financial instruments
+Thus, long-term payable is recognized at book value.

+b) Derivative financial instruments